mishelashala/intro-to-ddd/README.md

 ### Entities

+Some objects have a lifecycle: they go thru a stream of internal transformation.
+In order to know if two objects are the same object we need to develop a mechanism that allows us to identifying them.
+In other words, they need to have an identity.

+This is the property that differentiate entities from other objects.
+By having an identity we can take the same object in two different points of time know they are the same entity.

+This also applies with different representations: we can change the shape or form of the object and by comparing the identity we can still know they are the same object.
+The inverse is also applicable: two entities are different if they don't hold the same identity.

+We must have a clear and well defined mechanism iniside our model to stablish and differentiate identity[^structural-equality].
+The implementation details is not important as long as they are consistant[^external-ids].

+A weak or unclear identity mechanism will most likely lead to data corruption: updating or referencing the wrong entity.

+Entities, just like any other object of our model, is a domain concept.
+And as such entities have well defined attributes, relationships and actions.

 [^1]: When we say piece we do not specifically mean "small".
 [^2]: "a sphere of knowledge, influence, or activity.
 The subject area to which the user applies a program is the domain of the software" -- Domain-Driven Design Reference: Definitions and Pattern Summaries
 [^3]: "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain." -- Domain-Driven Design Reference: Definitions and Pattern Summaries